dannyl1u/pet-name-generator-service/README.md

-# OpenAI API Quickstart - Python example app
+# Mountain Madness Hackathon 2023

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.